Is Yoga for Everyone? Yes...and No.

 3. Read the biographies of your teachers or possible teachers.
 Look for teachers with anatomical knowledge and experience who can tailor movement to you.
 The last thing you want is a teacher whose entire business is based on extreme poses, who can't help you with progression or modification, or who has no experience with shoulder or wrist injuries.

 4. Try not to think of yoga as your workout.
 When we think of yoga in this way, we often gravitate towards hot room/hard poses/move fast, which can often cloud our integrity of movement, especially if we're vulnerable physically.
 If you're healthy and have never had a problem with hot room vinyasa/bikram, that's great, but for a beginner or sensitive person, I would say start slow and at room temperature!

 5. Ask yourself why you're doing yoga, what you like about it, and what your goals are.
 (To be more flexible, to learn how to breathe better, to combine mind and body, whatever).
 Make sure that the class you're attending serves that goal, and if not, try a different class, or a different movement practice.

 At the end of the day, I like many things about yoga, and I dislike many things about yoga.
-(That's a rant for a different day and a different blog).
-I also like walking, swimming, jumping, lifting weights (yes), and trying different movement practices.
+The greatest benefits that I see are the power of breath awareness, bodily awareness, and relaxation, whether that’s at the beginning of a class or the end.
+Allowing your nervous system to down regulate is incredibly valuable, and the feeling after savasana (corpse pose/yoga nap) can be fantastic.
+But…I also like walking, hiking, lifting weights (yes), pilates, and trying different movement practices.
 As a teacher, I also want my students and colleagues to be strong, mobile, and pain-free.
 If another movement practice takes them there, that's great.
 It doesn't have to be yoga.